 The second tier of toxicology tests includes a range of specialist or infrequently required tests, which are normally not required with the same degree of urgency and may be referred to regional specialist toxicology centres.
 Such tests include methanol and ethylene glycol (see below), poisonous metals such as arsenic, lead, and mercury, acetylcholinesterase(in cases of organophosphate insecticide/herbicide poisoning), paraquat, phenobarbital, and therapeutic drugs like methotrexate and thyroxine.

-- Methyl alcohol (Methanol) - a test for methanol is not often available in most laboratories, so if methanol poisoning is suspected, a serum osmolality test may be done and the osmolar gap calculated from this is increased when ethanol, methanol, or ethylene glycol are present in the blood.
+- Methyl alcohol (Methanol) - a test for methanol is not often available in most laboratories, so if methanol poisoning is suspected, a serum osmolality test may be done.
+An unexpectedly high serum osmolality may indicate that ethanol, methanol, or ethylene glycol are present in the blood.

 Second tier testing may also include testing for several groups of commonly abused drugs, such as cocaine, opiates, amphetamines, barbiturates, and tricyclic antidepressants.
-These tests are not for particular drugs but for drug classes and must be interpreted carefully in conjunction with clinical findings.
-In rare and very severe cases of poisoning, a comprehensive screen of a range of drugs may be requested, but this is a complex and time-consuming procedure which rarely contributes to helping treatment.
+These tests are not for specific drugs but for drug classes and must be interpreted carefully in conjunction with clinical findings.
+In rare and very severe cases of poisoning or in critically ill patients where no diagnosis has been made, a comprehensive screen for a wide range of drugs may be requested, but this is a complex and time-consuming procedure which rarely contributes to treatment.

-Other tests may be requested along with the drug test to help make a diagnosis and distinguish between a drug overdose and other causes of the person's symptoms.
+Other tests may be requested along with the drug test to help make a diagnosis and distinguish between a drug overdose and other causes of the person's symptoms, or to guide appropriate treatment.
 These tests may include:

 When is it requested?